haydenwalker980/dtel/docs/index.md

 ---
 title: DTel, a Discord telephone roleplay bot
-description: DTel is a realistic telephone roleplay bot that lets you call other servers!
+summary: DTel is a realistic telephone roleplay bot that lets you call other servers!
 Invite today!
 ---

 # DTel, a Discord telephone roleplay bot